Don Haggerty

 Don Haggerty (July 3, 1914 – August 19, 1988) was an American actor of film and television.

 Early life and education

+Haggerty was born in Poughkeepsie, New York.

-Before he began appearing in films in 1947, Haggerty was a Brown University athlete and served in the United States Army from March 1943 to March 1946.
+Before he began appearing in films in 1947, Haggerty was a Brown University athlete and attended the Experimental Theatre of Vassar College.
+He served in the United States Army from March 1943 to March 1946 in counterintelligence.